 Contact your doctor or health care provider right away if any of these apply to you.

 Some medical conditions may interact with risedronate.
 Tell your doctor or pharmacist if you have any medical conditions, especially if any of the following apply to you:

 - if you are pregnant, planning to become pregnant, or are breast-feeding

 - if you are taking any prescription or nonprescription medicine, herbal preparation, or dietary supplement (including calcium supplements)

 - if you have allergies to medicines, foods, or other substances

 - if you have a history of stomach or bowel problems (eg, inflammation, low stomach acid levels, ulcer), esophagus problems (eg, blockage, heartburn, narrowing, reflux disease, severe irritation), or kidney problems or kidney stones, or if you have difficult or painful swallowing

-- if you have very poor health, low blood iron or vitamin D levels, high urine calcium levels, cancer, anemia, blood clotting problems, an infection, calcium metabolism problems, or nutrient absorption problems (eg, malabsorption syndrome), or you are unable to take calcium or vitamin D supplements
+- if you have very poor health, low blood iron or vitamin D levels, high urine calcium levels, cancer, anemia, asthma, blood clotting problems, an infection, calcium metabolism problems, or nutrient absorption problems (eg, malabsorption syndrome), or you are unable to take calcium or vitamin D supplements

 - if you have poor dental hygiene or other dental problems, or if you will be having a dental procedure (eg, tooth extraction)

 - if you have had or will be having chemotherapy or radiation treatment